jhoerr/cloudmesh-manual/docs-source/source/dev/pytest.rst

 Make sure that you place this comment in your tests.

-The following is our simple nosetests for key.
+The following is our simple pytest for key.
 THe file is stored at ``tests/test_key.py``

 First, we import the needed classes and methods we like to test.
 We